Chinese New Left: Social movements

-Hu era

 Nanjie Village and land reform

-National Public Radio's website posted a story about Nanjie on 13 May 2011, calling it a prime example of recent "re-collectivizations" inspired by Mao's ideas: "The furniture and appliances in each home are identical, including the big red clocks with Chairman Mao's head, radiating psychedelic colours to the tune "The East Is Red."
+National Public Radio's website posted a story about the village of Nanjie in Henan on 13 May 2011, calling it a prime example of recent "re-collectivizations" inspired by Mao's ideas: "The furniture and appliances in each home are identical, including the big red clocks with Chairman Mao's head, radiating psychedelic colours to the tune "The East Is Red."
 [Villager] Huang Zunxian owns virtually nothing in his apartment.
 The possessions are owned by the collective, right down to the couch cushions .... " Some villages around the country have followed Nanjie's example and re-collectivized."

 During the 1990s, rural industry began to stagnate and China's large peasant population was seen as a hindrance to the country's development.
-Popular demand for further modernization, urbanization and marketization began to outweigh the successes of the previous Township and Village Enterprises.
+Popular demand for further modernization, urbanization, and marketization began to outweigh the successes of the previous Township and Village Enterprises.
 Cui Zhiyuan and Gan Yang began to establish small, rural industries and collectives to mitigate the increasing socioeconomic gap and provide an alternative to large-scale capitalism.

 Although Hegang has had the largest number of laid-off workers since 1996, the city has registered China's highest rate of economic growth.
-Cui Zhiyuan suggests that the cause of this phenomenon is its "combining public land ownership and the market"; Hegang has focused on stimulating its real estate market to stimulate the development of related industries.
+Cui Zhiyuan suggests that the cause of this phenomenon is its "combining public land ownership and the market".
+Hegang has focused on stimulating its real estate market to stimulate the development of related industries.

 Of the Chinese Communist Party's current ideology, the idea of privatising China's countryside has not been accepted and it remains in public hands.
 Although most non-urban land is used privately, it cannot be sold (unlike urban property).

 In 2008, the Third Session of the 17th Central Committee of the Chinese Communist Party (中国共产党第十七届中央委员会第三次全体会议) began a new round of land-privatization reforms, but these measures were limited; the transfer of land remains ambiguous, not "officially endorsed and encouraged".

 Zhengzhou incident

 On 24 December 2004, four Chinese protesters were sentenced to three-year prison terms for distributing leaflets entitled "Mao Forever Our Leader" at a gathering in Zhengzhou honouring Mao Zedong on the anniversary of his birth.
 Attacking the current leadership as "imperialist revisionists," the leaflets called on lower-level cadres to "change the current line (of the party) and return to the socialist road".
 The Zhengzhou incident is one of the first manifestations of public nostalgia for the Mao era reported by the international press, although it is unclear whether these feelings are widespread.
 It is an example of Marxist Chinese New Leftism in action.

-Chinese New Leftists are often criticised by liberal intellectuals such as Liu Junning, who consider China as not liberal enough economically and politically.
-These liberals think that inequality and the widening gap between rich and poor are serious problems which exist in every developing country.
-Democracy and personal freedom are seen as important for China, although perhaps not attainable in the near future.